Is 1.9 Density Foam Good? | 321 STRONG Answers

 ## How to Pick the Right Density for Recovery

 Skip the raw density number.
 Focus on foam type and construction instead.
-EVA closed-cell foam delivers medium compression that works for most people, firm enough to [release tight muscles](/blog/does-foam-rolling-help-to-loosen-muscles) without feeling like you're lying on concrete.
+EVA closed-cell foam delivers medium compression that works for a lot of people, firm enough to [release tight muscles](/blog/does-foam-rolling-help-to-loosen-muscles) without feeling like you're lying on concrete.
 EPP foam runs firmer and lighter, better suited for deep tissue work.

 321 STRONG recommends starting with a medium-density roller like the [321 STRONG Foam Massage Roller](/products/foam-massage-roller), which uses a patented 3-zone texture to mimic fingertip, thumb, and palm pressure.
 The [textured surface](/blog/are-flat-or-bumpy-foam-rollers-better) matters as much as density.
 It determines if you're actually breaking up adhesions or just rolling back and forth on a tube.
 For targeted back work, [The Original Body Roller](/products/original-body-roller) uses high-density EPP in a compact 13-inch design that travels easily.